KiranBabu007/Curently/README.md

 Libraries used
-Emonlib - 1.1.0 #In arduino IDE for accessing data from CT React Native - 0.73.6 #Javascript Library
+Emonlib - 1.1.0 #In arduino IDE for accessing data from CT Firebase_ESP_Client library for arduino
+React Native - 0.73.6 #Javascript Library

 How to configure
-1.Install Node.js and npm
+1.Install Node.js
-2.Install Expo CLI
-3.Create a New React Native Project
-4.Navigate to Project Directory
-5.Start the Development Server
-6.Open Your Project in Expo Go App
-7.Set Up Firebase
+2.Connect the hardware to Firebase
+3.Connect app to firebase
+4.Start the project

 How to Run
-1:Start the Development Server
+1.Clone repository and Type npm install in command line after navigating into repo 2.Type npx expo start
-2.Open Your Project in Expo Go App
+3.Open Your Project in Expo Go App by scanning the qrcode or connecting a usb and turning on usb debugging mode.
-3.View Your Project